 City of Toronto brings the music of Toronto artists to the public through the Music 311 and Live from City Hall initiatives.
 As part of the Music 311 program, in-queue callers will hear recorded music from local artists while they’re waiting to speak to a customer service operator.
 Live from City Hall is a music showcase series that features local artists performing in the first-floor rotunda of one of Toronto’s most iconic buildings.
 Toronto-based artists are encouraged to apply for both opportunities to share their music.
 Full details HERE.

-* CALL FOR SUBMISSIONS: Dylan Ellis Gallery
+* CALL FOR SUBMISSIONS: Connections Gallery

 * CALL FOR SUBMISSIONS: 2017-2018 Exhibition at Queen/Saulter Library